herybala/yolov3-multilabel-detections/README.md

-# Yolov3 with multiple deetection option on ojects
+# Yolov3 with multiple detections option on objects
 As we know, yolov3 is able to make classify obejects with more than one label thanks to logistics regression classifier.
 This is the first implementation of the multilabel object detection, the original code was from https://github.com/ultralytics/yolov3.
 The modifications brought to the original code are from utils.py and detect.py.